 My localization service is often five times more expensive than the lowest bidders on translation projects on freelancer.com.
 Despite that, I’m continuously chosen for many projects.
 59 out of 60 of my past clients have given me a perfect five-star rating in terms of quality of work, communication, expertise, and would hire me again.
 The 60th client (also one of my first) gave me four stars.
 My rate is between 0.08 and 0.15 USD per word of English to Japanese translation, depending on the complexity of the medium, topic, and the format of the original document(s).
 According to Proz, the market price of translation from English to Japanese is 0.09 to 0.13 USD per English word.
 Even if I offered only a basic translation, my price is still very competitive.

-On the other hand, there are translators who charge less than 0.05 USD per word, and they get jobs and positive feedback on freelancer.com.
+On the other hand, there are translators for Japan who charge less than 0.05 USD per word, and they get jobs and positive feedback on freelancer.com.
 How is that possible?
 How can the price of this service be so different?
 Unfortunately, many translators out there use machine translation or are non-native Japanese speakers who don’t care about the quality of their work or the success of your business.
 Employers may either not know how to read Japanese, or they blindly trust that an accurate translation has been delivered.
 I once was presented with a “Japanese” website for proofreading.
 It was actually in Chinese; the employer had apparently paid for machine translation, and they hadn’t even gotten the target language right.
 To make matters worse, the machine translator had been given a five-star review by the employer!

 You may ask yourself, “Do I really need to hire a localization expert?”
 “Is there really such a big difference between localization and translation?”
 The answer to both of these questions is yes, you should hire a localization expert if you want a high-quality translation.
 In the long run, you will actually save money by not needing to hire a second (or third, or fourth…) translator to fix the low-cost translation.
 There are many benefits of focusing on localization and not simply translation.